Blausee Trail

 Highlights:

-- Enjoy the Blausee at the mid-station before you start
+- Before the ride starts, enjoy the Blausee at the mid-station

 - Many narrow single trail sections with small technical features

-- Some flow trail sections with small jumps and berms
+- Some flow trail sections with small jumps and steep wall turns

-- Ideal warm-up trail for your adventure in the Aletsch Arena
+- Ideal warm-up route for your further trail adventure in the Aletsch

-Mostly technical single trail with some flow sections, lower red difficulty level
+Trail type: Predominantly Tech/Single Trail with some Style/Flow Trail sections, lower red difficulty level

-Follow the red signs with a white bike symbol
+Trail signage: Follow the red signs with the white biker symbol.

 Good to know